Sandbox-native cloud for agents.

 Give the agent its own filesystem, shell, packages, and processes instead of sharing the app server runtime.

-Compile code, run databases, process 5GB files.
+Compile code, run databases, process large files.
 Bring any Linux stack.

 The fastest sandbox file system.